Jump Recruiter Logo

 1. When should you negotiate salary during the hiring process?

-You should negotiate salary after receiving a formal job offer or during the final hiring stage.
+You should negotiate a salary offer after receiving a formal job offer or during the final hiring stage.
 At this point, the employer has already selected you, which gives you stronger leverage.
 Avoid discussing salary too early in the process.

 3. What is a reasonable salary increase to ask for?